St. Stephen drop-in centre to include overnight stays: province

 "We still have a lot to do as a province and as a country, but this takes care of the immediate need," he said.
 "It's definitely better, but still not the solution.
 Just get us through this winter."

-An out-of-the-cold shelter ran last winter in a rented space on King Street.
+Neighbourhood Works ran an out-of-the-cold shelter last winter in a rented space on King Street.
 After a search for new locations involving 20 possible pieces of land, a proposal involving provincially owned land was ruled out in October, Brunswick News previously reported.

 St. Stephen declared a state of emergency in December over homelessness and a "lack of response" from the province on an out-of-the cold shelter, following the death of Adam Dickerson, 41, who died of a heart attack after being found in medical distress in a Milltown park.